andrebolina/andrebolina/README.md

 - 💻 I'm a Senior Software Engineer
 - 🏢 I’m currently working on HBSIS/Ambev
 - 🚀 I have my own startup: sondify.com.br
-- 🔗 See also: bolina.com.br
+- 🔗 See also: linkedin.com/in/andrebolina

-🏠 Working from home since 2014
+🏠 Working remotly since 2014